urnest/urnest/README.md

     -   odin/test a couple of tests of odin itself

--   xju has my C++ classes etc for things like posix threads, exception handling, assertions; if there is a theme it is providing classes that are hard to misuse and that leverage C++ strengths:
+-   xju has my C++ classes etc for things like posix threads, exception handling, assertions, io, file+directory, utf8, json, snmp; if there is a theme it is providing classes that are hard to misuse and that leverage C++ strengths:
         - type safety
         - RAII
       status: usable